maryAnnab/toDoList_python/README.md

 4. Run the todo.py file

 #### Usage
-1. The user can select from the following options:
+-The user can select from the following options:
- -Show tasks
+ 1. Show tasks
- -Add task
+ 2. Add task
- -Delete task
+ 3. Delete task
- -Edit task
+ 4. Edit task
- -Leave
+ 5. Leave
-2. The user can input their choice by selecting the number corresponding to the action they want to perform.
+-The user can input their choice by selecting the number corresponding to the action they want to perform.
-3. Follow the on-screen instructions to add, delete, or edit tasks.
+-Follow the on-screen instructions to add, delete, or edit tasks.

-##### Instruction for end users
+###### Instruction for end users

 1. Press nr 2 to add your new task
 2. Next, write the name of your new task and push the enter button